zarincheg/telegram-bot-dialogs/README.md

 ```
 For storing dialog information(also for the data that pushed by the Dialog::remember() method) using Redis.

+###Access control with in dialogs
+You can inherit AuthorizedDialog class and put Telegram usernames into $allowedUsers property.
+After that just for users in the list will be allowed to start the dialog.

 ###Available methods of the _Dialog_ class

 - `start()` - Start the dialog from the first step